nopri/template/README.txt

 web:
     Web: public, HTML only

     Please read how to configure web server
     Apache HTTP Server: please enable .htaccess for data dir

+web-bootstrap4:
+    Web: public, using Bootstrap 4
+    Navbar based on Navbar fixed example
+    Bundled with Bootstrap and jQuery in lib dir

+    Please read how to configure web server
+    Apache HTTP Server: please enable .htaccess for data dir